felixchr/felixchr.github.io/_posts/2020-05-08-airflow-pitfall-and-fixes.md

 mysql-connector-python is proved not working with Airflow

+- BashOperator: TemplateNotFound

-- BashOperator: TemplateNotFoundthe command needs to follow with a space:
+the command needs to follow with a space:

 {% highlight python %}
 bash_command='{}/backup.sh '.format(backup_dir),